Enter your initial weight and final weight (or goal weight) into the calculator to determine the percentage of weight you have lost.

-- The next step is determine your goal weight.
-Let’s assume you have a weight lifting competition your are training for and you need to make a weight class of 155 lbs.
+- The next step is to determine your goal weight.
+Let’s assume you have a weight lifting competition you are training for and you need to make a weight class of 155 lbs.
 That would be a weight loss of 22 lbs, but what is that in a percent?

 - The final step is to use the formula or calculator above to determine the percentage.
 OW-FW/OW*100 = 177-155/177*100 = 12.43%.

-- Analyze the results and put a diet plan into action on order the meet your goal.
+- Analyze the results and put a diet plan into action in order the meet your goal.
 Note that a healthy weight loss rate is no more than 2 lbs per week.

 A weight-loss percentage is a ratio, known as a percentage, of your initial body weight over your final body weight, or goal body weight.